Richard Parker (mutineer): Crisis and collapse

-On 6 June he organized a meeting of the delegates with Lord Northesk to whom he handed a petition and a form of ultimatum that their grievances be addressed within a period of 54 hours, after which he warned "such steps by the Fleet will be taken as will astonish their dear countrymen".
+On 6 June, he organised a meeting of the delegates with Lord Northesk to whom he handed a petition and a form of ultimatum that their grievances be addressed within a period of 54 hours, after which he warned "such steps by the Fleet will be taken as will astonish their dear countrymen".
 The increasing tension led to the desertion of the mutiny by several ships, and even some of the radical delegates began to sense the end and fled abroad.
-The fear that the by now thoroughly demonized Parker would also escape led to a reward of £500 (equivalent to £ in present-day terms) being posted for his arrest.
+The fear that the by now thoroughly demonised Parker would also escape led to a reward of £500 (equivalent to £ in present-day terms) being posted for his arrest.

 When the delegates' deadline passed without reply, Parker ordered that the fleet sail for Texel on the morning of 9 June.
 However, no ship moved when the signal to sail was given and the mutiny was effectively over.
 Parker was arrested on 13 June, brought briefly to Sheerness under heavy guard, then taken to HMS Neptune, the flagship of Commodore Sir Erasmus Gower, where he was court-martialled, found guilty of treason and piracy and sentenced to death.
 He was executed on board the Sandwich amid much ceremony on 30 June 1797.

-His body was not publicly gibbetted after death, contrary to the wishes of King George III.
+His body was not publicly gibbetted after death, contrary to the wishes of George III.
 Parker's wife Anne, who had worked tirelessly to prevent his execution, later rescued his body from an unconsecrated burial ground and smuggled it into London, where crowds gathered to see it.
 After receiving Christian rites, it was buried in the grounds of St Mary Matfelon Church, Whitechapel.

-An entry in the Burial Register for St Mary's, Whitechapel (aka St Mary Matfelon), dated 4 July 1797, reads: Richard Parker – Sheerness, Kent – age: 33 – Cause of death: Execution – This was Parker the President of the mutinous Delegates on board the Fleet at the Nore.
-He was hanged on board HMS Sandwich on the 30th Day of June.
+An entry in the Burial Register for St Mary's, Whitechapel (aka St Mary Matfelon), dated 4 July 1797, reads: "Richard Parker – Sheerness, Kent – age: 33 – Cause of death: Execution – This was Parker the President of the mutinous Delegates on board the Fleet at the Nore.
+He was hanged on board HMS Sandwich on the 30th Day of June."

-Popular culture
+Legacy

-The seafaring novels The Narrative of Arthur Gordon Pym of Nantucket (1838) by Edgar Allan Poe and Life of Pi (2001) by Yann Martel each feature a character named Richard Parker, who briefly serves as an antagonist to the narrator.
+The seafaring novels The Narrative of Arthur Gordon Pym of Nantucket (1838) by Edgar Allan Poe and Life of Pi (2001) by Yann Martel each feature a character named Richard Parker, who briefly serves as an antagonist to the narrator (however, Life of Pi potentially took the name from another Richard Parker who was a victim of cannibalism while stranded on a lifeboat in 1884).

 A song entitled The Death of Parker was collected at St Merryn, Cornwall, in 1905.

-Parker's story was the subject of the folk-punk song The Colours by The Men They Couldn't Hang.
+Parker's story was the subject of the folk-punk song The Colours by the Men They Couldn't Hang.
 The song is sung from Parker's point of view, exploring his last thoughts as he is led to the scaffold.

-A radio play, The Floating Republic, by Paul Bryers was broadcast on BBC Radio 4 on Saturday 4th December 1982.
+A radio play, The Floating Republic, by Paul Bryers was broadcast on BBC Radio 4 on Saturday 4 December 1982.
 Richard Parker was played by (actor) Brian Cox.

 Richard Parker also appears in the book Mutiny by Julian Stockwin, part of the author's Thomas Kydd series.